id-dev3/id-dev3/README.md

 # Hello 👋🏾

-I'm Idris, and I'm a JR Front-End Developer👨🏾‍💻 passionate about building beautiful and intuitive user interfaces <br><br> I have experience with HTML, CSS, SASS, TailWind CSS, Bootstrap, JavaScript, and React, and I'm always eager to learn and improve my skills 🎯<br><br>My first project as a JR Front-End Developer was to build my personal website, where I practiced all my knowledge to make it.<br><br>I'm excited to continue building projects and contributing to open-source software ✊🏾
+I'm Idris, and I'm a JR Front-End Developer👨🏾‍💻 passionate about building beautiful and intuitive user interfaces <br><br>
+I have experience with HTML, CSS, SASS, TailWind CSS, Bootstrap, JavaScript, and React, and I'm always eager to learn and improve my skills 🎯<br><br>
+And I'm always excited to continue building projects and contributing to open-source software ✊🏾

 ## 🌐 Socials: